Accountability

 One of the ways they do this is by holding a bi-monthly Accountability Board.
 This meeting allows the PCC to scrutinise Nottinghamshire Police on behalf of the public.

-During each meeting different issues or topics across our force area are spotlighted.
+During each meeting different issues or topics across our force area are spotlighted, which includes questions from members of the public.

 The overarching purpose of the Accountability Board is: